hereon-GEMS/Cont2SAS/docu/models/bib_ecc.md

 # bib_ecc

 This page documents the workflow for creating the input xml related to the `bib_ecc` model, i.e. model_bib_ecc.xml.
 The name `bib_ecc` stands for ball in box eccentric.
-The `bib` model represents a parallepiped nanoparticle of one sld with spherical region of another sld shifted from the center.
+The `bib` model represents a parallepiped nanoparticle of one SLD containing a spherical region of another SLD, shifted from the center.

 Relevant input xml: model_bib_ecc.xml